MassinissaDjellouli/CTFStuff/TheGoodStuff/PWN.md

     gets() <-- Reads until newline, can pass in null bytes and its gonna read them

+    printf(to_print) <-- no format specifier given, we can pass our own

 ## Heap overflow

     Look for malloc functions